Homological stability and stable moduli of flat manifold bundles

 where $i$ is induced by injection of $\mathrm{N}(T)$ into $\mathrm{SO}(2n)$.
 Similarly, the map $i^{\delta}$ is defined between the same Lie groups made discrete.
 Similar to \cite[Section 3]{milnor1983homology}, there is a canonical fibration

 whose fiber is $\mathrm{SO}(2n)/\mathrm{N}(T)$.
-Using the Becker-Gottlieb transfer and the theorem of Hopf and Samelson which says that the Euler number of $\mathrm{SO}(2n)/\mathrm{N}(T)$ is one, we deduce that the map $i$ induces homology isomorphism with any coefficient group.
-Using the Thom isomorphism, the induced map between Thom spectra
+Using the Becker-Gottlieb transfer and the theorem of Hopf and Samelson which says that the Euler number of $\mathrm{SO}(2n)/\mathrm{N}(T)$ is one (\cite{MR0006546}), we deduce that the map $i$ induces a surjection on homology with any coefficient group.
+Using the Thom isomorphism and the twisted Becker-Gottlieb transfer \cite[Section 3.2]{kashiwabara2014splitting} for the induced map between Thom spectra

-is a homology isomorphism with any finite coefficients (one can use twisted Becker-Gottlieb \cite[Section 3.2]{kashiwabara2014splitting} to even find a stable inverse for $i'$ but we do not need it).
-Hence, the map $i'$ induces a weak equivalence after the $p$-completion (see \cite[Theorem 11.1.2]{may2011more}).
-Consider the following diagram